 WINONA, Minn. – The St. Olaf College women's hockey team held a pair of one-goal leads before dropping its series finale to Saint Mary's University, 4-3, on Saturday at SMU Ice Arena.

 St. Olaf (10-12-1, 7-8-1 MIAC) held leads of 1-0 and 2-1 before Saint Mary's (9-12-2, 5-9-2 MIAC) scored three consecutive goals late in the second and early in the third on its way to the one-goal win.
-The loss bumped the Oles out of the Minnesota Intercollegiate Athletic Conference (MIAC) playoff spots with one series remaining.
+The loss bumped the Oles into a tie for the final Minnesota Intercollegiate Athletic Conference (MIAC) playoff spot with one series remaining.

-With the loss and Bethel University's regulation win over Concordia-Moorhead, St. Olaf sits one point behind the Royals for the fifth and final spot in the MIAC Playoffs.
-The Oles are three points ahead of Saint Mary's and four ahead of both Concordia and the College of St. Scholastica.
+With the loss and Bethel University's regulation win over Concordia-Moorhead, St. Olaf is tied with the Royals for the fifth and final playoff spot ahead of the two teams' series this coming weekend.
+The Oles and Royals are three points ahead of Saint Mary's and Concordia.

 Senior